 Lexaeus doesn’t seem to have changed at all.
 In fact, as I write, the KHWiki has no additional advice for his data battle that they didn’t already suggest for his Absent Silhouette!
 There’s just a conspicuous, empty “Strategy” entry and a stub tag at the top of the wiki page.
 Goes to show, don’t you think?

 Vexen’s most obvious change is the fact that you can’t escape his the clone scanner, ever.
-It is glued to your feet.
+It might as well be glued to your feet.
 As a result, clone Sora is just going to have to be treated like a fact of life, using techniques like Explosion to keep him off your back while you go after his master.
 Alternately, you could try to put off killing the Level 1 clone Sora as long as possible, but I don’t know how feasible that strategy really is. dlppictures also notes that Vexen has a (possibly) new, extra-long special desperation attack that leads to all kinds of trouble.

 In life, Xaldin used his Aero shield only occasionally, but in data, he seems to never stop using the Aero shield, which forces you to Learn the Jump command from him to disrupt it or face the consequences.
 Like Larxene, he’s very good at killing Donald and Goofy as he goes after you, so switching to most Drive Forms can be complicated.
 I haven’t had much luck with this fellow (I’ve already told you how terrible I am at fighting his real self), so can’t give much of a report on later stages of the fight. dlppictures notes that he keeps teleporting in later stages, and recommends a specific strategy to overcome it.